wich229/js-adagrams/README.md

 ### Adagrams Demo Game

-In addition to the provided unit tests we have provided a demo game application which makes use of the Adagrams code that you will implement.
+In addition to the provided unit tests, we provided a demo game application which makes use of the Adagrams code that you will implement.
 You can play the game as you implement each wave of the project and verify that game functionality begins to work, in addition to passing unit tests.
-Don't forget; making the demo game work is optional-- **passing the unit tests is mandatory.**
+Don't forget; making the demo game work is optional-- **passing the unit tests is required.**

 <details>